EOSIO/eos/TUTORIAL.md

 All new blockchains start out with a master key for the sole initial account, `eosio`.
 To interact with the blockchain you will need to import this initial account's private key into your wallet.

 Import the master key for the `eosio` account into your wallet.
+The master key can be found in the `config.ini` file in the config folder for `nodeos`.
+In this example, the default config folder is used.
+On Linux systems, this will be in `~/.local/share/eosio/nodeos/config` and on MacOS, this will be in `~/Library/Application Support/eosio/nodeos/config`.

 ```
 $ cleos wallet import 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3